What Are The Best Wingspan Strategies?

 1. Beware of Bias

-In any game you are learning, and starting to understand, it can be easy to fall into a trap where you develop a favorite strategy, and you might start to feel like it is the best way to play or that other strategies aren’t as viable.
+In any game you’re learning and starting to understand, it can be easy to fall into a trap where you develop a favorite strategy, and you might start to feel like it is the best way to play or that other strategies aren’t as viable.
 This happens a lot.
 We all fall victim to it at one time or another.

 While developing your skills, I strongly suggest that you try things that you wouldn’t normally try when the opportunities present themselves.
 You may learn something new about a card or strategy that you had never considered before.
 What you discover may even result in a better play philosophy and a new high score.